hannesherold/kirby-createdon/README.md

-# Createdon
+# createdon

-Simple Kirby 3 Plugin to store date and time when the page was created ("created on") with optional setting of parent page.
+Simple Kirby 3 Plugin to store date and time when the page was created ("created on") with optional parent page.

 ## Why?